angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode05_IaaS vs PaaS vs SaaS cloud service models.md

-If you decide to outsource the infrastructure, purchase the infrastructure from the cloud provider, to let Microsoft manage the infrastructure while you manage the platform and software, this is so0called **Infrastructure as a Service**.
+If you decide to outsource the infrastructure, purchase the infrastructure from the cloud provider, to let Microsoft manage the infrastructure while you manage the platform and software, this is so called **Infrastructure as a Service**.
 In this case Microsoft will manage all the networking, hardware, and the virtualization itself while you manage the platform and the software part.

 ![image](https://github.com/user-attachments/assets/16bbd2f9-b515-4dfc-acee-9346c3e78673)